vitormhenrique/OctoPrint-Enclosure/README.md

 add the `blacklist snd_bcm2835` to the end of the file.

-* GPIO
+### GPIO

 This release uses RPi.GPIO to control IO of raspberry pi, it should install and work automatically.
 If it doesn't please update your octoprint with the latest release of octopi.

-### External hardware

 You can use relays / mosfets to control you lights, heater, lockers etc...
-If you want to control mains voltage I recommend using PowerSwitch Tail II.
+If you want to control mains voltage I recommend using [PowerSwitch Tail II](http://www.powerswitchtail.com/).

-#### Relay
+### Relay

 The relays module that I used couple [SainSmart 2-Channel Relay Module](https://www.amazon.com/gp/product/B0057OC6D8?ie=UTF8&tag=3dpstuff-20&camp=1789&linkCode=xm2&creativeASIN=B0057OC6D8).
 Those relays are active low, that means that they will turn on when you put LOW on the output of your pin.
 In order to not fry your Raspberry Pi pay attention on your wiring connection: remove the jumper link and connect 3.3v to VCC, 5V to JD-VCC and Ground to GND.

-#### Heater
+### Heater

 For heating my enclosure I got a $15 lasko inside my enclosure.
 I opened it and added a relay to the mains wire.
-If you’re uncomfortable soldering or dealing with high voltage, please check out the [PowerSwitch Tail II](http://www.powerswitchtail.com/) .
-The PowerSwitch Tail II is fully enclosed, making it a lot safer.
+If you’re uncomfortable soldering or dealing with high voltage, please check out the [PowerSwitch Tail II](http://www.powerswitchtail.com/).
+It is fully enclosed, making it a lot safer.

 **CAUTION: VOLTAGE ON MAINS WIRE CAN KILL YOU, ONLY ATTEMPT TO DO THIS IF YOU KNOW WHAT YOU ARE DOING, AND DO AT YOUR OWN RISK**

 **CAUTION 2: THIS HEATER IS NOT INTENDED TO FUNCTION THIS WAY AND IT MIGHT BE A FIRE HAZARD.
 DO IT AT YOUR OWN RISK**

-#### Cooler
+### Cooler

 You can get a [USB Mini Desktop Fan](https://www.amazon.com/gp/product/B00WM7TRTY?ie=UTF8&tag=3dpstuff-20&camp=1789&linkCode=xm2&creativeASIN=B00WM7TRTY) and control it over a relay.